Emulator Issues #10445

 This is the relevant DXGI call that is causing this issue: https://msdn.microsoft.com/en-us/library/windows/desktop/hh404561(v=vs.85).aspx

-#6 Updated by hosode almost 3 years ago
+#6 Updated by hosode over 3 years ago

 Hmm...
 I'll have to check the settings (I'm not at the equipment right now), but it might have something to do with my TV having "3D Auto View" being set to "On", so that the TV switches to 3D mode when it sees a 3D signal.
 Maybe the TV "offers" the 3D mode all the time, and the display drivers see it as being on?
 I'll do some checks with different settings tomorrow.
 But what I can tell from display drivers, there are no hints of the monitor being set to 3D or not, just that I see the 29Hz and 30Hz as options also when the TV is not in 3D mode.